fluree/docs.flur.ee/src/content/previousVersions/091/full.md

 ### Selecting A Specific Actor or Movie

-FlureeDB allows you to select a collection from an entire collection, much like our examples thus far, or you can also specify a single entity.
+Fluree allows you to select a collection from an entire collection, much like our examples thus far, or you can also specify a single entity.

 An single entity can be selected using any valid identity, which includes the unique _id long integer if you know it, or any unique attribute's name and value.